AleksandraSterniewska/saucedemo-automation-tests/tests/requirements/checkout-flow-smoke-002.md

 #### Pre-Requirements:

 - The user must be logged in beforehand to access the "Swag Labs" page and successfully complete the order.
-- The user must add product to the cart ("add-product-to-the-cart-smoke-001.md") before execute the order process.

 #### Additional Notes:

-- Ensure that the test does not leave any residual data by removing the added products from the cart.
+- If the product is in cart on the "Checkout: Complete" page, ensure that the test does not leave any residual data by removing the added products from the cart.